 The Sarapiqui, the Corobici, the Pacuare, and the Reventazon rivers are some of Costa Rica’s top white water rafting rivers.
 Each river has a different difficulty level, making it simple to pick one that matches the paddlers’ abilities.
 If you’re looking for a thrilling adventure, White Water Rafting in Costa Rica is for you.

-There are several spots to go Sea Kayaking on both the Pacific and Caribbean shores.
+There are several spots to go Sea Kayaking on Pacific and Caribbean shores.
 Over the last few years, it has grown in popularity.
-Only experienced kayakers should attempt sea kayaking in Costa Rica, and it should never be undertaken without a guide.
+Only experienced kayakers should attempt sea kayaking in Costa Rica, which should never be undertaken without a guide.

 Snorkeling and Diving

 Snorkeling and scuba diving are very popular in Costa Rica.
-You will be treated to a tropical delight if you travel to the Caribbean shore, where the water is warm.
-You’ll see a diverse range of marine creatures and underwater plants at the little reef near Manzanillo.
+Traveling to the Caribbean shore, where the water is warm, you will be treated to a tropical delight.
+You’ll see diverse marine creatures and underwater plants at the little reef near Manzanillo.

-There are several snorkeling spots along the Pacific coast, including Bahia Ballena and Playa Panama.
+Several snorkeling spots are along the Pacific coast, including Bahia Ballena and Playa Panama.

-Costa Rica has world-class surfing breaks on the Pacific and Caribbean coasts, making it an excellent surfing destination.
-Playa Negra, Playa Hermosa, Santa Teresa, Playa Tamarindo, and Playa Jaco are just a few of the prominent surf places.
+Costa Rica has world-class surfing breaks on the Pacific and Caribbean coasts, making it an excellent destination.
+Playa Negra, Playa Hermosa, Santa Teresa, Playa Tamarindo, and Playa Jaco are prominent surf places.

 No worries if you don’t know how to surf; there are various surf camps and learning centers where you can learn how to surf and enjoy carving up the waves.

 There are several spots in Costa Rica where you may go for a beautiful trek or stroll.
-This outdoor activity may be done in one of the numerous tropical jungles, a nearby mountain range, or one of the many lovely beaches.
+This outdoor activity may be done in one of the numerous tropical jungles, a nearby mountain range, or many lovely beaches.

 In Costa Rica, you may ride a horse practically everywhere.
-You’ll be able to go through the woods, mountains, and coastline.
+You can go through the woods, mountains, and coastline.
 Horseback riding on the beach is a popular outdoor sport on the Nicoya Peninsula in the south and Sámara on the west coast.

 There are 840 bird species in the country.
 You can find the ideal site and spot some of the more elusive species with the help of a professional birding guide.
 Scarlet Macaws, Oropendolas, Royal Flycatchers, Toucans, Laughing Falcons, White-fronted Nunbirds, Cinnamon Woodpeckers, Kingfishers, and many more species are among the most popular.